 - a.
-The City will verify that 100% of builders, developers, contractors, and other entities have at least one GSWCC-certified staff member on site during construction activities subject to the CGPs certification requirements of the Georgia Erosion and Sedimentation Act. - b.
-The City will ensure that 100% of MS4 staff involved in construction activities subject to the CGPs follow certification requirements of the Georgia Erosion and Sedimentation Act and rules adopted by the GSWCC.
+Support GAEPD as needed to verify that 100% of builders, developers, contractors, and other entities involved in construction activities subject to the CGPs follow certification requirements of the Georgia Erosion and Sedimentation Act and the rules adopted by the GSWCC. - b.
+If needed, the City will ensure that 100% of MS4 staff involved in construction activities subject to the CGPs follow certification requirements of the Georgia Erosion and Sedimentation Act and rules adopted by the GSWCC.